KevinWMcGowan/predicting_ed_outcomes/README.md

 - [GitHub Repository URL:](https://github.com/KevinWMcGowan/predicting_ed_outcomes.git)

-2. **Open the Zip File**
+2. **Unzip the Zip File**

 The script automatically checks for the data folder within the unzipped repository.
 It ensures the presence of data.csv and variable_table.csv and loads them into the environment.
-- Open and run the R Script or knit the Rmd Report in R Studio
+- Click into the Zipfile and open either the R Script or Rmd Report in R Studio

 3. Run Analysis